 negligent of my blog gathering information for all yee who read, so now that I have more data I figured it was prime time to share.

 I’ll start with a review of Mint Mobile.
-For those of you unfamiliar with the service, it’s an MVNO (Mobile Virtual Network Operator) on T-Mobile’s service that offers service in 3, 6, and 12-month time chunks – essentially contracts – but since you’re not paying month-to-month the cost is cheaper than that of T-Mobile’s plans.
+For those of you unfamiliar with the service, it’s an MVNO (Mobile Virtual Network Operator – a company that runs on the cell networks of one of the big four cell service providers but doesn’t have the steep operating costs of the big four so it can offer lower prices to its customers) on T-Mobile’s service that offers service in 3, 6, and 12-month time chunks – essentially contracts – but since you’re not paying month-to-month the cost is cheaper than that of T-Mobile’s plans.
 It was my first time leaving Verizon so I was uncertain on what I would find in regard to the quality of MVNO.
 The coverage on Mint Mobile was certainly a bit spottier than Verizon, but living in a major metropolitan area I didn’t really notice much of an issue with coverage.
 Overall I was pretty happy with the six months of Mint Mobile’s service I purchased.

 I later came to find out that the paramedics were not setting up outside for 20-30 minutes, but were instead trying to get into our apartment building.
 We were far enough away so we couldn’t hear them knocking, but the next day a voicemail popped up from the 911 operator asking me how the paramedics could get into my building since they were having trouble entering and requesting I give 911 a call back.
 I had kept my phone with me the entire time we were waiting for the ambulance and had perfectly good service during this period, but for some reason I did not receive the call nor the voicemail until it was too late.
 We never found out how the paramedics did enter our building (I’m assuming a poor neighbor was awakened at 4am by a banging on the door and was forced to get up and let them in), and luckily B was not in life-threatening danger.
 However, the situation could have been very different, and to say it was not at all ideal to have phone issues with Mint Mobile at that moment is a understatement.

 Due to the 911 ordeal and the fact that I was looking to drop my monthly phone bill lower I switched to Tello after my 6-month contract with Mint Mobile was finished.
 Tello is another MVNO, but runs through Sprint instead of T-Mobile.
-This has led to interesting coverage gaps, such as at my parent’s house in upstate New York or on most underground DC Metro station platforms, but neither of these are much of an issue for me since I’m only in those locations for very limited periods of time and have access to WiFi communication while at those locations.
+This has led to interesting coverage gaps, such as at my parent’s house in the suburban northeast or on most underground DC Metro station platforms, but neither of these are much of an issue for me since I’m only in those locations for very limited periods of time and have access to WiFi networks instead.
 What I love about Tello is that it’s a small company based in Atlanta, Georgia that began providing phone service 3 years ago.
 Having lived in Atlanta for several years I love supporting a local business, plus the fact that they have great customer service doesn’t hurt, either.
 Tello runs plans month-to-month with no contract, which allows users to back out at any time.

 One thing to note is that Mint Mobile uses GSM, while Tello uses CDMA.
 (Confused as to what those letters mean?
 Don’t fret, I was too.
 Take a look at this helpful article to learn more).
 Therefore, I had to get a different phone to use Tello’s service.
 Luckily my sister had an old iPhone she wasn’t using that was compatible, but you can check to see if your phone is compatible on their website.